nand0p/supervise_vlc_recorder/README.md

   - CAMERA_2_IP
   - [etc]

-- symlink `/var/cameras` to this repo dir
+- install in `/var/cameras` or symlink to repo dir